morganericsson/msengcs/kursplaner/en/4DV013_ProjectInVisualizationAndDataAnalysis.md

 - How visualizations are evaluated in realistic projects.
 - How to design accessible visualization systems.
 - Bias in data, analysis, and visualization.
-- Metaphors, how and when should the be used, what cultural connections to they have, etc.
+- Metaphors, how and when should they be used, what cultural connections to they have, etc.

 ## Types of instruction